spacemudd/webagent-scanner/README.md

 If you plan to take app.exe somewhere else, it must have the folder 'cert' next to it with the certificate files.

+# Questions

+### 1. How do I set the scanner?

+In `app.py`, you will find the function `setScanner`, use that.

+### 2. Can I see a list of the scanners connected?

+As of now, you can't.
+The app takes the first scanner it can detect.

+Of course, you can adjust the function `setScanner` in `app.py` to select different scanner.

+In the future, there will be a window to choose which scanner to choose from.

 # Reason this repo exists

-Often times web-applications would benefit from the ability to connect to a scanner.
+Often times web-applications need to benefit from connecting to scanners.

-This is virtually impossible if we take a direct route to the scanner via a DLL located in the client's computer, because a web browser does not have permission to utilize such resources.
+It's virtually impossible if we take a direct route to a scanner via DLL located on clients' computers, because web browsers don't have permission to utilize those resources.

+Sometimes it is often suggested to use:

-1. However, Internet Explorer has ActiveX features which allows you to communicate directly with DLLs.
-But that is propriety code and limited to IE, not to mention all the security problems with it.
+1. **ActiveX**: Allows you to communicate directly with DLLs.
+It propriety code, *limited to IE*, and has security problems.

-2. Using Java applets, we can communicate directly with DLLs.
-Except, the support of Java applets is dying and as of lately Google totally removed the support for it, rendering it useless.
+2. **Java applets**: Communicate directly with DLLs.
+Except, the support of Java applets is dying.
+Chrome/FF don't support this anymore.

 3. Silverlight / Flash... no.